 Regional images however still held onto old cultural traditions.
 This was especially true throughout Europe.
-It wasn’t until the Coca-Cola Company commissioned Michigan-born illustrator Haddon Sundblom to develop advertising images using Santa Claus in 1930, that his image began its worldwide view as we know it today.
-Even though Sundblom didn’t invent the image of Santa in a red coat, their advertising strongly helped emphasize this image into rural American and around the world.
+It wasn’t until the Coca-Cola Company commissioned Michigan-born illustrator Haddon Sundblom to develop advertising images using Santa Claus in 1930, that his image began to take hold in the worldwide view as we know him today.
+Even though Sundblom didn’t invent the image of Santa in a red coat, the Coca-Cola advertising strongly helped emphasize this image into rural America and around the world.
 Like Nast before him, Sundblom made his version a human-sized version of Santa Claus, rather than the elf of Moore’s poem.
 In modern versions of the Santa Claus legend, only his toy-shop workers are still elves.

 Hiding beneath that red or green cloak is a jolly old man, filled with kindness and wisdom.
 He shares his joy and celebration with children and families everywhere.
 Whither your pagan or Christian, Santa Clause is the embodiment of peace and love, selfless gift giving and honoring the season of compassion.
 Does it really matter where he got his start?

 - Encyclopædia Britannica, Britanica Encyclopedias; Britanica Publishing, 2001

 - The Encyclopedia Of Witches & Witchcraft, Rosemary Ellen Guiley; Facts On File, 1989

 - A History of Pagan Europe, Prudence Jones & Nigel Pennick Routledge, 1995

 - The Elder Eddas of Saemund Sigfusson; and the Younger Eddas of Snorre Sturleson @ gutenberg.org

 - Coke Lore & Santa History @ Coke Lore / Santa